I started my second novel at full pelt and full of enthusiasm.

-Lesson: The first draft of your second novel will feel different because you know that it’s only a small part of a long (but exciting) process.
+My advice: The first draft of your second novel will feel different because you know that it’s only one small step in a long, arduous but ultimately rewarding process.

 2. I have greater expectations of my writing

 I should be a much better writer now, shouldn’t I?
 I should know what I’m doing, right?
 The process should be easier and should yield better quality writing faster, correct?
 Correct, correct and correct.